Lens Equivalence Comparator

 Does equivalent aperture change exposure?

 No. Depth-of-field look compares blur appearance after matching framing.
-Exposure is still based on the actual f-number set on the lens, which is why Exposure note calls out the metering difference separately.
+Exposure is still based on the actual f-number set on the lens, which is why Exposure note keeps metering separate.

 Use Source extra crop or Target extra crop when a video mode, digital stabilizer, or extraction uses less than the selected format.
-The Active sensor and Diagonal crop factor rows show how that extra crop changed the comparison.
+Active sensor and Diagonal crop factor show the effect.

 What does Close match mean?

-Close match means the candidate focal length is within the current Close-match tolerance of the exact target focal length.
-Raising the tolerance makes more lenses count as close; lowering it makes the label stricter.
+Close match means the target lens candidate is within the current Close-match tolerance of the exact target focal length.
+Raising the tolerance makes the label more forgiving; lowering it makes the label stricter.

-The map can be unavailable when the page cannot draw the chart or when the setup has validation errors.
-Use Lens Match Table and Format Ledger for the same equivalence data, then fix any alert values before checking the chart again.
+The chart can be unavailable when the chart renderer cannot draw or when the setup has validation errors.
+Use Match Brief, Format Ledger, and Lens Match Table for the same comparison data, then fix any alert values before checking the chart again.

-Does the comparison upload my camera or lens data?
+Does the comparison upload my lens or camera data?

 Glossary: